zhoujt1994/scHiCluster/doc/schicluster/command_line/hicluster_embedding.md

 # hicluster embedding
-This step will generate cell by contact matrix which can be used for embedding
+This step will generate cell by 100kb-pair contact matrix which can be used for cell embedding

 ## Command Docs
 ```bash